mmostafahareb/predict-li-ion-battery-soh/README.md

 # Lithium-Ion Battery State of Health (SoH) Prediction
+The goal for this project is to try predicting the State of Health of LiNiMnCo/Graphite cells for the ELE522 course.
 This repository contains notebooks demonstrating the implementation of five different machine learning models for predicting the SoH of LiNiMnCo/Graphite cells based on various features.
 The notebooks are as follows:

 - `lasso_regression.ipynb`: lasso regression model